Chopinote/Chopinote.github.io/_pages/misc.md

 nav_order: 4
 ---

-Outside of research, I enjoy listening to classical music and playing the piano (I'm a Chopin enthusiast 🎹), photography, and hiking.
+Outside of research, I enjoy listening to classical music, playing the piano (I'm a Chopin enthusiast 🎹) and photography.
 I'm also a fan of Eason Chan, Stefanie Sun, Fish Leong and Faye Wong.

 ### Favorite Albums